 Project Pan is nothing new to the beauty community but if you are unfamiliar, allow me to explain: it’s usually done by those who want to tame their makeup stash or spending by using up the makeup they have (aka getting to the bottom or “pan” of a makeup product and finishing it) before allowing themselves to buy more.

-Everyone has different goals but the most common is using up X amount of products by however many weeks or months, concentrating on using solely or predominately those specific products until they are dunzo (which I hope is still a word, because I like it).
+Everyone has different goals but the most common is using up X amount of products by however many weeks or months, concentrating on using solely or predominately those specific products until they are dunzo (which I hope is still a word).
 Some document their project pan by taking comparison photos along the way to measure progress or by using some sort of log as a way to keep track.
+There are project pan communities all over social media to share progress with others, or support each other.

 Sure, tossing out makeup would be a lot quicker, but for some it’s the gratification of using up products and the feeling that you didn’t totally waste your money on something that makes project pan worth a shot.
 Plus it can be kinda fun to keep track and actually see things get love or at the very least, get used.